Eye For Film >> Movies >> Tallulah (2016) Film Review

 Reviewed by: Amber Wilkinson

-Ellen Page's nuanced performance was the best thing about the generally lacklustre Freeheld so it's great to see her front and centre in this far-superior debut from Orange Is The New Black writer Sian Heder.
-Page always brings physicality to her roles, using body language and expressions as much as script to connect us to her character's emotions.
-Here, as the eponymous Tallulah, she gets to use her full range as an impetuous itinerant, who lives out of a van with her boyfriend Nico (Evan Jongikeit), the dashboard cluttered with busy snowglobes, her mind storming with ideas.
+Elliot Page's nuanced performance was the best thing about the generally lacklustre Freeheld so it's great to see him front and centre in this far-superior debut from Orange Is The New Black writer Sian Heder.
+Page always brings physicality to his roles, using body language and expressions as much as script to connect us to his character's emotions.
+Here, as the eponymous Tallulah, he gets to use his full range as an impetuous itinerant who lives out of a van with her boyfriend Nico (Evan Jongikeit), the dashboard cluttered with busy snowglobes, her mind storming with ideas.

 Everyone knows her as Lu - she probably never had time for all those additional syllables anyway - and on some level she takes comfort from her lack-of-commitment cocoon, finding it threatened when Nico suggests they should give up the road and settle down in New York City.
 An argument follows and the next morning she wakes to find herself alone.
 So, she does the very first thing that enters her head - drive to NYC in a bid to track him down.

 Not one for half measures, she heads straight for the apartment of Nico's mother Margo (Allison Janney) only to hit a wall of loss-fuelled animosity from a woman reeling from the two-year absence of Nico and struggling to come to terms with the fact her husband not only walked out but came out.